winesapOS/winesapOS/README.md

 | Change root password | Yes |
 | Locale | Ask |

-\*Press the enter/return key (the bottom-right key on the virtual keyboard) on the login screen for passwordless login.
+\*Press the enter/return key (on a handheld with a touchscreen, tap the "Password" field to display the virtual keyboard) on the login screen for passwordless login.

 ### Upgrades